mikesmo/mikesmo.github.io/_posts/blog/2016-06-06-Ethereum-Getting-Started.markdown

 There you have it, we have created two simple contracts.

-I hope this has been helpful and I’d appreciate any of your feedback or comments if I have made a mistake.
+I hope this has been helpful and I’d appreciate any of your feedback if I've made any mistakes etc.

 Thanks.